UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

     $onNumLockStateChange
     $onScrollLockStateChange

+Please note that:
+  - under Linux, scroll lock is by disabled by default.
+As a consequence, the macro event does not trigger.
+  - under MacOS, scroll lock dims the screen but does not toggle scroll lock state.
+As a consequence, the macro event does not trigger.

 I.e., if you want to customize acceleration driver for your trackball module on keymap QWR, create macro named `$onKeymapChange QWR`, with content e.g.:

     set module.trackball.baseSpeed 0.5